-Switzerland was, for quite some time during the last century, the most well known ski destination in the world, with many of its resorts retaining lasting recognition.
+Switzerland was, for quite some time during the last century, the most well known ski destination in the world, with many of its resorts retaining lasting recognition therefore has been an attractive prospect to invest in property in Switzerland.
 It’s been attracting alpine visitors for over a hundred years and this stands it in good stead for continued investment and sustained high value property.

 The Alps remain the world’s most internationally invested ski market with British buyers tending to focus on French and Swiss resorts.
 While Brexit continues to cause more than a ripple of concern, many British buyers have actively sought non-sterling assets to diversify their portfolios, or are taking advantage of a stronger euro and are selling to repatriate funds.

 While demographics continue to be a hot topic within the ski market – one traditionally dominated by ‘baby boomers’ – the change is uneven.
 By 2030, the number of fifteen to fifty four year olds (those of most active skiing age) is forecast to grow by 1.6 per cent in Switzerland.
 This could have a positive impact on resort stamina and new developments and investment.
 If you need a consultant to help you buy property in the alps, get in touch and I will be able to help you get the best deal and assist with the purchase.

 Top 6 Reasons to Invest in Switzerland: There are many reasons to invest in property in Switzerland and just as many compelling reasons to move there if the new immigration cap allows.
 Here is our top pick of reasons to invest in a ski property in Switzerland followed by a more detailed look at other advantages.

 - High Living Standards

 - Straight Forward Business Rules